Ricin

 What is ricin?

-Ricin is a poisonous waste that is left over when castor oil is made from castor beans.
+Ricin is a poison found naturally in castor beans.
+If castor beans are chewed and swallowed, the ricin that comes out can cause harm.
+Ricin can be made from the material left over from processing castor beans.
 Experts are concerned that terrorist groups or others might make ricin and use it to intentionally poison people.

 How can people be exposed to ricin?

-Symptoms of ricin exposure can be different depending on how the poison enters the body:
+The symptoms of ricin poisoning can be different depending on how the poison enters the body:

-• If it is breathed in, symptoms can include cough, chest tightness, shortness of breath and pneumonia.
+• If it is breathed in, symptoms can include difficulty breathing, fever, cough, nausea and chest tightness.
+Eventually, symptoms may worsen and cause low blood pressure, respiratory failure, and even death.

-• If it is swallowed, symptoms can include nausea, vomiting, diarrhea and stomach cramps.
-Severe illness can include bloody diarrhea, bloody vomit and shock.
+• If it is swallowed, symptoms can include vomiting, diarrhea and stomach cramps.
+Severe illness can include bloody diarrhea, bloody vomit, and shock.

 • If there is contact with the skin or eye, symptoms can include redness and pain of the skin and eye.
 Ricin is unlikely to be absorbed through intact skin.